nanaeaubry/Naturae_UI/README.md

-# Naturae - Android Java Nature Application
+# Naturae - Nature Themed Social Application

 Senior Group Project for California State University Long Beach
 Class: CECS 491 - Spring 2019
+An Android Java Mobile Application

 A mobile crowd-sourcing application for nature lovers, observers, and researchers.
 Users can register with the app and upload their own pictures of nature.
 The app will record the location where the image was taken and pin it on